 Nearshoring Garment Production: Europe & North Africa Guide [2026]

-Post Highlights
+Post Summary

-• Each nearshore hub has distinct product specialisms — choosing the wrong hub for your category is the most common nearshoring mistake
+• Each nearshore hub has distinct product specialisms; choosing the wrong hub for your category is the most common nearshoring mistake

-• The commercial case for nearshoring strengthens significantly for brands with EU distribution ambitions, not just UK-only sales
+• The commercial case for nearshoring strengthens for brands with EU distribution ambitions, not just UK-only sales

 What Is Nearshoring in Fashion Manufacturing?

 What guides get wrong: they define nearshoring purely by geography.
-In practice, nearshoring is a lead time and risk management strategy — the geography is the mechanism, not the benefit.
+In practice, nearshoring is a lead time and risk management strategy, the geography is the mechanism, not the benefit.
 A brand that nearshores without shorter lead times, better oversight, or reduced supply chain risk has gained nothing but higher unit costs.

 Top Nearshore Garment Hubs for UK Brands

-HubTypical Unit Cost vs UKLead Time (full cycle)Import Duty to UKStrongest Categories
+HubTypical Unit Cost vs UKLead Time (full cycle)Duty If Rules of Origin MetStrongest Categories

-Portugal25–35% lower9–16 weeks12%Knitwear, jersey, woven basics
+Portugal25–35% lower9–16 weeks0%Knitwear, jersey, woven basics

-Turkey35–50% lower11–18 weeks12%Denim, jersey, volume woven
+Turkey35–50% lower11–18 weeks0%Denim, jersey, volume woven

-Morocco45–60% lower13–19 weeks12%Basics, fast fashion, denim
+Morocco45–60% lower13–19 weeks0%Basics, fast fashion, denim

-Tunisia45–60% lower14–20 weeks12%Workwear, basics, jersey
+Tunisia45–60% lower14–20 weeks0%Workwear, basics, jersey

 Portugal

 Portugal’s strengths are quality knitwear, cotton jersey, and premium woven basics, concentrated in the Porto and Braga clusters.
-CITEVE — Portugal’s textile technology centre — provides quality benchmarking and certification support across the sector.
+CITEVE, Portugal’s textile technology centre, provides quality benchmarking and certification support across the sector.

 Turkey

-Turkey offers a deeper and more diverse manufacturing base than Portugal — strong in denim, jersey, knitwear, and volume woven.
+Turkey offers a deeper and more diverse manufacturing base than Portugal, strong in denim, jersey, knitwear, and volume woven.
 The Istanbul and Bursa clusters have long-established relationships with major European brands.

 What guides get wrong about Turkey: they quote factory production time as the lead time.
-The full cycle from order placement to UK warehouse receipt is 11–18 weeks once shipping, port handling, and customs clearance are included — not the 4–6 weeks factory floor time sometimes cited.
+The full cycle from order placement to UK warehouse receipt is 11–18 weeks once shipping, port handling, and customs clearance are included, not the 4–6 weeks factory floor time sometimes cited.

 Morocco